Watergraafsmeer

 Since 1921, the Watergraafsmeer is part of the city of Amsterdam and its rural character has all but disappeared.
 It is located in the borough of Amsterdam-Oost.

 The most important streets in the Watergraafsmeer are the Middenweg and the Kruislaan.

+History

+During the 17th and 18th centuries, a number of wealthy Amsterdammers (inhabitants of Amsterdam) built buitenplaatsen in the Watergraafsmeer.
+Today, only the buitenplaats of Frankendael remains.
+On the Maliebaan, people played jeu de mail.

+From 1 May 1817 until 1 January 1921, Watergraafsmeer was an independent municipality with approximately ten thousand inhabitants.
+In the early 20th century, it was mainly agricultural, with horticulture and cattle breeding.